The Curse of Peladon: Plot

 The planet Peladon, led by its young king Peladon, is on the verge of joining the Galactic Federation, their delegates ready to deliberate and take a final vote.
 High Priest Hepesh is opposed, warning that the curse of Aggedor the Royal Beast of Peladon will visit doom upon them.

 The TARDIS materialises on the edge of a cliff below the castle.
 The Third Doctor and Jo barely leave the ship before it tumbles over the edge of the cliff; they climb to the castle to get help.

 Peladon asks for Hepesh's support to join the Federation, but Hepesh does not trust the aliens.
 The Doctor and Jo are discovered by palace guards, who take them to the throne room where the delegates are gathered: Alpha Centauri, Arcturus, and Lord Izlyr and Ssorg of the Ice Warriors.
 The Doctor is mistaken for the delegate from Earth.
 He introduces Jo as "Princess Josephine of TARDIS", a neutral royal observer from Earth.
-Several unusual accidents affecting the delegates lead Jo to suspect the Ice Warriors.
+Several unusual accidents affecting the delegates lead The Doctor to suspect the Ice Warriors.

 Exploring the tunnels under the palace, the Doctor runs into, and flees from, the creature known as Aggedor.
 Entering the beast's shrine room, he is discovered by Hepesh.
 Hepesh accuses the Doctor of sacrilege, who must endure trial by combat, a duel to the death with the royal champion.
 Later, in the Doctor's cell, Hepesh helps him escape, only to encounter Aggedor again, only this time he calms the beast with a hypnotic device.

 The Doctor tries to tell Peladon about the beast, but Hepesh again orders that he be taken away to face the royal champion, who is defeated, the Doctor also sparing his life.
 Arcturus tries to kill the Doctor but is shot by Ssorg.
 It is revealed that Hepesh, his accomplice, tried to frame the Ice Warriors, and trained Aggedor to maintain superstition, having made an agreement with Arcturus over Peladon's mineral deposits.
 The vote for intervention carries unanimously, but the delegates cannot communicate with their ships.
 Hepesh's forces take the throne room and hold Peladon hostage.
 Hepesh orders him to go back to the old ways or die.
 The Doctor arrives with Aggedor, who kills Hepesh.

 On their way to attend Peladon's coronation, the Doctor and Jo see the real delegate from Earth, who has just arrived.
 They rush back to the TARDIS to avoid explaining themselves.